simonneutert/git-hire/Readme.md

 - REPL fails and outputs
   `; : Can't set!: *current-length* from non-binding thread user `

-`pmap` and `curl` don't play well with each other, don't worry, run the tool from the shell:
+`pmap` and `curl` don't play well with each other in the shell (I guess).
+Don't worry, run the tool from the shell:
 `bb git-hire.clj berlin ruby`
 it will fire up some threads 🔥